Masmiseim36/nxpSDK/boards/evkmimxrt685/tfm_examples/tfm_psatest/tfm_psatest_s/readme.txt

 ******************************************

-TEST: 406 | DESCRIPTION: Check for storage create flags [Info] Executing tests from non-secure
+TEST: 406 | DESCRIPTION: Check for storage create flags | UT: ITS [Info] Executing tests from non-secure

 [Info] Executing ITS tests